ccd0/4chan-x/README.md

 If you're looking for a maintained fork of OneeChan (a style script used in addition to 4chan X), try https://github.com/Nebukazar/OneeChan.

+## Please note
-**Note**: 4chan X disables the native extension, so if you uninstall 4chan X, you'll need to re-enable it.
+**Uninstalling**: 4chan X disables the native extension, so if you uninstall 4chan X, you'll need to re-enable it.
 To do this, click the `[Settings]` link in the top right corner and uncheck "`Disable the native extension`" in the panel that appears.

+**Private browsing**: 4chan X does not yet support private browsing mode.
+Although it may work in this mode, browsing data recorded by 4chan X, such as your last read post in a thread and which posts are yours, will need to be cleared manually by resetting your settings.

+**HTTPS**: 4chan X currently shares your settings and post history between the HTTP and HTTPS versions of 4chan.
+If you are concerned about protecting your privacy against a man-in-the-middle attack, you should disable 4chan X on the HTTP version of 4chan and/or install [HTTPS Everywhere](https://www.eff.org/https-everywhere).

 ## Install